259 Comments

 Expand full comment

 This is such a great conversation.
-My husband's standard of clean is just as high, maybe even higher than mine, but I think it just get to things faster, because I deprioritize my stuff.
+My husband's standard of clean is just as high, maybe even higher than mine, but I think I just get to things faster, because I deprioritize my stuff.
 So my biggest takeaway on the doing less advice here, is specifically doing less right away.

 Expand full comment